Afnanksalal/novels/content/post/The-Tale-of-The-Forgotten-Past-Volume-1.md

 The witch watched them with interest, her expression unreadable.
 "Well, what will it be?
 Fight or flight?" she mused, clearly enjoying their predicament.

 Yome's mind raced, searching for a way out, for something that could tip the balance in their favor.
 But before he could come up with a plan, the werewolf lunged, its powerful body moving with terrifying speed.

+### Chapter 14: The Witch's Game

+The witch's emerald eyes gleamed with wicked amusement as she watched Yome, Elara, and Neri huddle together, their faces taut with tension.
+The werewolf circling them snarled, its claws gouging deep furrows in the soft earth.
+The air was thick with impending violence, and the eerie silence of the Bog of Mists made every sound—every breath, every rustle of leaves—feel magnified.

+Elara's sword was drawn, her posture defensive yet calm, a testament to her experience and resolve.
+She knew exactly what they were up against and what needed to be done.
+"Witches thrive on fear and uncertainty, Yome," she whispered, her eyes never leaving the witch.
+"Don't let her rattle you.
+We need to stay focused."

+Yome nodded, swallowing hard as he tried to calm the racing of his heart.
+The werewolf's glowing eyes were fixed on him, its growl low and menacing.
+Neri, standing close to Yome, was visibly trembling, but her resolve hadn't faltered.

+The witch's lips curled into a smirk as she took a step forward, her flowing black robes brushing the ground like a dark, living shadow.
+"Oh, don't be so tense, my dear travelers.
+I haven't decided what to do with you yet.
+This could be fun… or it could be very unfortunate for you."

+Elara's eyes narrowed, her voice cold.
+"We're not here to play games, witch.
+Let us pass, and no harm will come to you."

+The witch raised an eyebrow, clearly entertained by Elara's bravado.
+"Such confidence!
+But you see, you're in my domain now.
+Here, the rules are mine to make… and yours to follow."

+Yome's gaze flickered between the witch and the werewolf, his mind racing to figure out their next move.
+The witch's power was undeniable, and with the werewolf still under the influence of the Bloodmoon, they were at a severe disadvantage.

+Elara, sensing Yome's uncertainty, tightened her grip on her sword.
+"Remember what I said, Yome.
+Don't let her manipulate you.
+She's trying to get into your head."

+The witch's laugh was light, almost musical, but it held a sinister undertone.
+"Your elf friend is right, you know.
+But how long can you keep your cool, I wonder?
+Especially with such a beast breathing down your neck."

+The werewolf, as if on cue, lunged forward with a ferocious snarl.
+Elara moved swiftly, meeting its attack with a powerful slash of her sword.
+The blade bit deep into the creature's shoulder, but it wasn't enough to stop it completely.
+The werewolf recoiled, blood seeping from the wound, but its rage only intensified.

+Neri, her voice shaky but determined, called out, "Elara!
+I can try to bind it with my magic—if I can get close enough!"

+Elara didn't take her eyes off the werewolf, but she nodded slightly.
+"Do it, Neri.
+We need to immobilize it before it can do more damage."

+Yome, feeling the tension of the moment, knew he had to contribute.
+"I'll cover you, Neri.
+Let's take this thing down together."

+With a burst of determination, Yome stepped forward, drawing the werewolf's attention as Neri moved to the side, her hands beginning to glow with a soft, green light.
+The earth around her seemed to respond to her magic, the ground beneath the werewolf shifting slightly, as if preparing to trap it.

+The witch watched them with growing interest, her smirk fading as she realized they weren't as helpless as she'd first thought.
+"Hmm, perhaps I underestimated you," she mused, her voice low.

+Yome and Elara worked in tandem, Yome using his wind magic to distract and harry the werewolf while Elara continued to engage it directly, her movements precise and controlled.
+The werewolf, though powerful, was beginning to tire, its bloodlust slowly giving way to exhaustion.

+Neri, now fully focused on her spell, extended her hands toward the werewolf.
+"Earth, bind this beast!" she cried, her voice filled with authority.

+The ground beneath the werewolf erupted, thick roots and vines bursting forth to wrap around its legs and body.
+The creature howled in fury, thrashing violently, but the bindings held firm, tightening with every movement.
+It was trapped, unable to escape.

+Elara took advantage of the moment, delivering a final, powerful blow to the werewolf's neck.
+The beast let out one last gurgled growl before collapsing to the ground, its life extinguished.

+Yome let out a breath he hadn't realized he'd been holding, his heart pounding in his chest.
+"We… we did it," he said, almost in disbelief.

+Elara, still on high alert, nodded, her eyes never leaving the witch.
+"For now.
+But we're not out of this yet."

+The witch clapped slowly, the sound echoing eerily in the stillness of the swamp.
+"Impressive.
+You handled that little pet of mine better than I expected."

+Neri, her confidence bolstered by their victory, took a step forward.
+"Let us pass, witch.
+We don't want any more trouble."

+The witch's eyes sparkled with amusement.
+"Oh, I'm afraid it's not that simple, little neko.
+You see, I'm rather enjoying your company.
+And besides, I can't just let you wander through my territory without… proper compensation."

+Yome's stomach twisted at her words.
+He had the sinking feeling that whatever this "compensation" was, it wouldn't be anything good.

+Elara's voice was like steel as she replied, "What do you want?"

+The witch's gaze flicked to Yome, and she smiled.
+"Your friend here… isn't he a human?
+He's quite interesting.
+I think I'd like to… get to know him better."

+Yome's blood ran cold, and Elara immediately stepped in front of him, her sword raised protectively.
+"Over my dead body."

+The witch's smile widened.
+"If that's how you'd like it, elf.
+But I think we can come to an agreement.
+You see, I'm in need of some assistance with a little… problem I've been having.
+You help me, and I'll let you pass through my swamp unharmed.
+How does that sound?"

+Yome felt a shiver run down his spine.
+The witch's tone was sweet, but the underlying malice was unmistakable.
+He knew they didn't have many options, but making a deal with a witch?
+It felt like walking into a trap.

+Elara kept her gaze locked on the witch, her mind racing through the possibilities.
+"What kind of assistance?"

+The witch's expression became more serious, her playful demeanor fading slightly.
+"There's something I need retrieved from deep within the swamp—a relic of sorts.
+It's guarded by… unpleasant creatures.
+You get it for me, and I'll consider our little encounter here… resolved."

+Elara's eyes narrowed.
+"And how do we know you'll keep your word?"

+The witch shrugged elegantly.
+"You don't.
+But you're in no position to negotiate, are you?
+Think of it as a test of trust."

+Yome could feel the weight of the situation pressing down on him.
+They were cornered, with no real choice but to agree.
+He glanced at Elara, who met his gaze with a silent understanding.

+Finally, Elara lowered her sword, though she didn't sheath it.
+"We'll do it.
+But if you betray us, witch…"

+The witch's smile returned, more predatory than before.
+"You have my word, dear elf.
+Retrieve the relic for me, and I'll allow you safe passage.
+It's in both our interests, after all."

+Neri, who had been quiet throughout the exchange, finally spoke up, her voice laced with concern.
+"Elara… Yome… are you sure about this?"

+Elara sighed, her shoulders tense.
+"No. But it's the only way forward."

+The witch's eyes gleamed with satisfaction.
+"Very well, then.
+The relic lies in the heart of the swamp, in a place where the fog is thickest.
+You'll know it when you see it—if you survive the journey, that is."

+With a wave of her hand, the mist around them seemed to part, revealing a narrow path leading deeper into the swamp.
+"Follow that path, and it will take you where you need to go.
+But be careful… the creatures guarding the relic are not fond of intruders."

+Yome felt a heavy sense of dread as he looked down the path.
+The swamp seemed even darker, more oppressive than before, and the thought of what lay ahead filled him with fear.

+Elara sheathed her sword, turning to Yome and Neri.
+"We don't have a choice.
+We have to do this."

+Yome nodded, though his heart was heavy.
+"We'll make it through this.
+Together."

+Neri, though still clearly frightened, managed a determined nod.
+"I'll do my best to help."

+The witch watched them with amusement, her eyes glinting in the dim light.
+"Good luck, travelers.
+I'll be waiting..."

 ### To be continued...